 At the same time, help is also available for those who have already locked in a cycle of addiction with fentanyl or another prescription opioid.
 The Cabin Melbourne offers confidential outpatient addiction treatment here in our area to help our clients manage and overcome emerging addictive behaviour.
 For more serious cases, we can also refer clients to our inpatient centre in beautiful northern Thailand.

 It’s never too late to seek recovery.
 But it’s also never too early to seek help for something as serious as a potential opioid addiction.
 If someone you care about is struggling, we can help.
-Contact us today for a free and confidential assessment.
+Contact us today for a confidential assessment.